 With the exception of 2021, when some questions were not included, we use data from eight survey waves conducted between 2008 and 2024, focusing on respondents aged 20 to 64.
 The survey is administered in three separate ballots, so each individual question is answered by roughly two-thirds of participants.
 As a result, a substantial share of the missing data is structural.
 We address this by applying a multivariate imputation approach based on classification trees, implemented in the R package \texttt{mice} \citep{mice}.
-The remaining missing observations -- approximately 1.8\% of the data, corresponding to respondents who did not know or declined to answer -- are treated as an additional category for each question.
+The remaining missing observations -- approximately 1.8\% of the data -- correspond to respondents who did not know or declined to answer.
+These are treated as an additional category for each question.
 Consequently, all variables have more than two levels, and these levels are unordered, even for variables whose observed categories have a natural ordering.
 After recoding three variables with many categories (party affiliation, religion, and church attendance), the maximum number of levels per variable is five.
-The resulting 70-dimensional contingency table contains approximately $2.6 \times 10^{39}$ cells, of which only $15014$ are observed, implying that nearly all cells are zero.
+The resulting 69-dimensional contingency table contains approximately $6.6 \times 10^{38}$ cells, of which only $15,014$ have counts in them, implying that nearly all cells are empty.